plusminus-software/plusminus-parent/README.md

 ## How it relates to other parent projects?
 1. plusminus-parent - base parent project
 2. plusminus-parent-public - extends plusminus-parent with configured deploying to Maven Central repo
-3. plusminus-parent-configs - set of configurations of different Maven plugins (such as Checkstyle, PMD etc.) that can be used in plusminus-parent as a dependency
+3. plusminus-parent-configs - set of configurations of different Maven plugins (such as Checkstyle, PMD etc.) that can be used in plusminus-parent as a dependency.
+Created specifically to have SNAPSHOT artifact with configs that can be used in the released plusminus-parent.

 ## How to release plusminus-parent?
 Please run this command